AGENDA

 • What are some of the economic and financial barriers preventing farmers from rapidly scaling regenerative agriculture practices, and how can industry stakeholders, policymakers, and organizations effectively support farmers in overcoming these challenges?

-• Improving soil health is key part of regenerative agriculture.
-How does innovation and data-driven agriculture drive climate change adaptation and supporting sustainable food systems?
+• Improving soil health is a key part of regenerative agriculture.
+How does innovation and data-driven agriculture drive climate change adaptation and support sustainable food systems?

-• What collaborations are we seeing between farmers and suppliers to promote and facilitate the transition towards sustainable, regenerative and nature-positive practices?
+• What collaborations are we seeing between farmers and suppliers to promote and facilitate the transition toward sustainable, regenerative, and nature-positive practices?
 How can these initiatives be effectively implemented to strengthen resilience across supply chains?

-• Large landowners and institutional investors play a crucial role in catalysing the transition to sustainable agriculture.
-What strategies are institutional investors employing to demonstrate the value of regenerative agriculture to landowners and how are they supporting this transition?
+• Large landowners and institutional investors play a crucial role in catalyzing the transition to sustainable agriculture.
+What strategies are institutional investors employing to demonstrate the value of regenerative agriculture to landowners, and how are they supporting this transition?

 Speakers:

-• Ritesh Sharan, Director, Global Farmers Support Centers & Hacienda Alsacia, Starbucks
+• Ritesh Sharan, Director, Global Farmer Support Centers & Hacienda Alsacia, Starbucks

 • Jonathan Sullivan, Vice President Commercial & Sustainability, Agmatix